24hourkirtan/audio-streaming-apis/pages/tests.md

 </div>

 Unit tests run against both public and secure endpoints.
-Prior to running the tests the ip and port of the server must be part of the config.json file.
+Prior to running the tests the address and port of the server must be part of the config.json file.

 #### Test tools
 The test tools are part of the dev-dependancies.
 * Mocha

+* Prompt

 * SuperTest